0l1ve1r4/ByteOS/README.md

 ### Overview

-BasicOS aims to provide a minimalistic and simple operating system that covers the basic functionalities expected from an OS.
-This includes handling input/output operations, managing memory, and providing a simple shell interface.
+This OS aims to provide a minimalistic and simple operating system that covers the basic functionalities expected from an OS.

 ### Built-in Libraries